mad654/boilerplate-php-command-line/README.md

 ### Configure logging

+You have full control over all logging settings provided by monolog.
+Make your changes in [etc/logging.inc.php](etc/logging.inc.php).

+More details on monolog: https://github.com/Seldaek/monolog

+#### Preconfigured defaults

 The following handlers are configured by default:
  - finger-crossed console logging to `STDOUT` based on `APP_LOG_LEVEL` in `etc/config`